simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

 - Parameter store
     - Collection of account data
     - shouldn't store secret info, instead use reference to Secrets Manager entry
+    - can store confidential info such as passwords/connection strings/licence codes
+    - can store as plain text or encrypted
+    - referred to by name
+    - pass to EC2, CloudFormation, Lambda, Ec2 Run Command etc.
 #### Configuration Management
 - AMIs
 - User Data